riverdaleGithub/processing_23_24/2/readme.md

 # 🌌 Solar System in Processing 🪐

 Hello budding astronomers and programmers!
 Let's embark on an interstellar journey to create a static solar system today.
-And don't worry, soon we'll make those planets revolve! 🚀
+And don't worry, soon we'll make those planets revolve! 🚀 First, you should click on the gif below :)

 ---